sitevision/envision/docs/components/image-slider.md

 ### Via data attributes

-Use data attributes to control the imageslider. `data-slide` accepts the values `prev` or `next`, which alters the imageslide position relative to its current position.
-You can use `data-slide-to` to pass a slide index to the imageslider `data-slide-to="1"`, which shifts the position to a particular index beginning with `0`.
+Use data attributes to control the imageslider. `data-move` accepts the values `prev` or `next`, which alters the imageslide position relative to its current position.
+You can use `data-move-to` to pass a slide index to the imageslider `data-move-to="1"`, which shifts the position to a particular index beginning with `0`.

 The `data-image-slider="cycle"` attribute is used to start the imageslider animation at page load.